kahnpoint/chippy/readme.md

 * Reply to posts to continue a conversation
 * Chippy will reply in any channel
   * I would suggest making “chippy-text” and “chippy-images” channels and muting them to save your notifications
-* Chippy also works inside threads, which is highly encouraged
+* Chippy also works inside threads, which are highly encouraged to keep things organized

 <img src="images/screenshots/chippy1.png" alt="Image description" width="390" height="400">